TaranuDev/CTSM-devStatus/content/CTSM/SectorWaterMod.md

 enableToc: false # do not show a table of contents on this page
 ---

-## Overview:
+## General discussion:
-This new module is largely inspired from existing module `src/biogeophys/IrrigationMod.F90`.
+This is a new module developed to support the sectoral water abstractions.
+During the development, the code for this module was largely inspired from a similar existing module for irrigation (`src/biogeophys/IrrigationMod.F90`).

 ## Code:
 ```fortran